 Pulsed lasers ensure predictable emission

 For a given application and nanoparticle design, you need a specific wavelength and pulse duration combination to pump and operate the nanoparticle.
-You typically use wavelengths used in the VIS to NIR region.
+You will typically need wavelengths in the VIS to NIR region.

 Pick the right laser